shakacode/react-webpack-rails-tutorial/README.md

    yarn build
    cd ../..
    ```
-1. Copy the template file with environment variables
+1. If you have special PostgreSQL user copy the template file with environment variables
    ```sh
    cp .env.template .env`
    $EDITOR .env